Botacin-s-Lab/EchoCrypt/README.md

-│   ├── phone                   # Files for the phone dataset and it's results │   ├── zoom                    # Files for the zoom dataset and it's results │   └── sentences               # Datasets used for finetuning and testing ├── reference1                  # Reference implementation of CoAtNet and other models ├── reference2                  # Auxiliary scripts for isolating keypresses and additional research ├── requirements.txt            # Required Python dependencies ├── spectrogram_clean.pdf       # Clean spectrogram examples
-├── spectrogram_noisy.pdf       # Noisy spectrogram examples
+│   ├── phone                   # Files for the phone dataset and it's results │   ├── zoom                    # Files for the zoom dataset and it's results │   └── sentences               # Datasets used for finetuning and testing ├── paper                       # PDF and LaTeX source code of the accepted paper ├── reference1                  # Reference implementation of CoAtNet and other models ├── reference2                  # Auxiliary scripts for isolating keypresses and additional research ├── slides                      # PDF and LaTeX source code of the presented slides ├── requirements.txt            # Required Python dependencies ├── spectrogram_clean.pdf       # Clean spectrogram examples ├── spectrogram_noisy.pdf       # Noisy spectrogram examples